Extended edge modes and disorder preservation of a symmetry-protected topological phase out of equilibrium: Methods

-In 1D non-interacting fermionic systems in the BDI symmetry class the $\mathbb{Z}-$valued topological invariant can be expressed in terms of the single-particle Green's function $G(\omega,k)=(i\omega-\wt{\mathcal{H}}(k))^{-1}$, which is related to the inverse of the Hamiltonian in the reciprocal space for periodic systems.
-Following \cite{gurarie_2011,manmana_2012} we write the topological invariant as:
+For 1D noninteracting fermionic systems in the BDI symmetry class the $\mathbb{Z}$-valued topological invariant can be expressed in terms of the single-particle Green's function, $G(\omega,k)=[i\omega-\wt{\mathcal{H}}(k)]^{-1}$, which is related to the inverse of the Hamiltonian in the reciprocal space for periodic systems.
+Following Refs.~\cite{gurarie_2011,manmana_2012} we write the topological invariant as